SCOPE OF THIS CHAPTER

 N.B.
 Complaints about individual agencies, their performance and provision (or non-provision) of services will not be dealt with under this procedure and should be responded to in accordance with the relevant agency's complaints handling process.

-2. Grounds for Appeal Against a Conference Decision
+2. Grounds for Complaint Against a Conference Decision

-The grounds for appealing against a conference decision may be:
+The grounds for complaining against a conference decision may be:

 That the criteria for the decision that the child should have a Child Protection Plan were not met: